Jasmine Brown (netball)

-Jasmine 'Jas' Brown (born 26 November 2001) is an English international netball player.
-She plays for Leeds Rhinos in the Netball Super League and is a member of the England national netball team.
+Jasmine Brown (born 26 November 2001), also known as Jas Brown, is an England netball international.
+She has played for Severn Stars, Birmingham Panthers and Leeds Rhinos in the Netball Super League.

 Early life and education

 Brown was born in Doncaster and has Australian and Jamaican heritage.
 She grew up playing tennis to a high level and played on the courts at Wimbledon before switching to netball in 2019.

 She started her netball journey at Doncaster Rebels before joining Charnwood Netball Club after moving to study Sports Psychology at Loughborough University.
 Representing the university, she won back-to-back BUCS titles.

 Club career

 Severn Stars

 Brown made her Netball Super League debut for Severn Stars in the 2023 Netball Super League season.
 She established herself as a regular starter under Jo Trip in the 2024 Netball Super League season and helped Stars finish in the top four for the first time, with her 72 gains the fourth most in the league.
 This performance earned her a place in the 2024 All Star VII.